 - slime layer may make antibiotic penetration and bacteria eradication more difficult;

 - Adherence of Staphylococcus epidermidis to biomaterials is augmented by PIA.

-- Occurrence of ica genes for slime synthesis in a collection of Staphylococcus epidermidis strains from orthopedic prosthesis infections.
+- Occurrence of ica genes for slime in a collection of Staph epidermidis strains from orthopedic prosthesis infections.